May 2013: Vote Now for The Supplier Spotlight!

 • You can not offer to pay anyone to vote for your entry (including automated systems such as Amazon’s mTurk).
 If you do, and we find out, you will be disqualified from the contest.

-For the next month the company with the winning idea will earn the following (it’s your job to supply all marketing materials, graphics, etc., not us!):
+For the next month the company with the winning idea will earn the following (it’s your job to supply all marketing materials, graphics, etc.):

 • Your company’s graphic/logo prominently displayed (300 pixels) on the Get Connected home page under the Supplier Spotlight banner, on the User Login Home Page, and a link on the Supplier-Connection Home Page.